arejasverduras/resume/README.md

 Project is:  _complete_

 ## Room for Improvement
-- Printing layout does not always scale right.
 - Add database information from a form in a hidden part of the app.

 ## Contact